opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Creates in the selected column a gradient defined by four Colors, defined by Red, Green, Blue and Alpha values, whose source Points can be placed where needed defining horizontal (X) and vertical (Y) coordinates.

-.. note:: The source points can also be set by using point gadgets in the viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ) and in the FX Settings preview as well.
+.. note:: The source points can also be set by using point gadgets in the Viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ) and in the FX Settings preview as well.

 .. _linear_gradient: